kinecosystem/kin-core-docs/docs/android.md

 ### Listening to payments

-Ongoing payments in KIN, from or to an account, can be observed, by adding payment listener using `BlockchainEvents`:
+Ongoing payments in KIN, from or to an account, can be observed by adding a payment listener, using `BlockchainEvents`:

 ```java
 ListenerRegistration listenerRegistration = account.blockchainEvents()